 Therapy can help by increasing your ability to actively participate in everyday activities including work, speech, eating normal foods and by reducing pain and discomfort.
 This is accomplished through a comprehensive initial evaluation and specialized treatment.

 What to Expect

 Following the evaluation, an individualized treatment plan is developed.
-This plan is based on the evaluation findings, and input from your physician.
+This plan is based on the evaluation findings, and input from your dentist or other medical provider.
 Treatment for temporal mandibular dysfunction may include the following:

 - soft tissue massage